leontristain/modnotes/windhelm/tldr.md

 ## The Big Picture

 This mod is an City Expansion mod for Windhelm.
+The overall expansion looks like this:

 ![](/windhelm/pics/overview.png?raw=true "Raw Overview")

-It makes Windhelm a lot bigger.
-How much bigger?
+That's a lot bigger than vanilla Windhelm.
+Exactly how much bigger?
 Check it out.

 ![](/windhelm/pics/overview-vanillacomparison.png?raw=true "Expanded Windhelm Size vs Vanilla Windhelm Size")